OCTRON-tracking/OCTRON-docs/docs/installation.md

     pip install git+https://github.com/horsto/octron.git
     ```

-    ??? question "Update?"
+    !!! question "How do I update OCTRON?"
-        If you want to update OCTRON make sure you conda activated your environment (step 4) and just run the above `pip install` command (step 5) again.
+        OCTRON is undergoing a lot of development.
+So if you haven't used in a while or just want to make sure you run the latest version, you should update it.<br>To update OCTRON make sure you conda activated your environment (step 4) and just run the above `pip install` command (step 5) again.
+In most cases that is all you need.
 If you want to update all underlying libaries to the most up-to-date versions, append a `-U` at the end of the command.
+In some rare cases updates might not work as expected, and you can then try to add an additional `--force-reinstall` at the end of the command to give it all a fresh start.

 6. Check the accessibility of GPU resources on your computer:
     ```sh